AvaMGardiner/COMP1000-Introduction-to-Computer-Programming/Programming Assessments/Assessment 1/Assessment 1 - Instructions and Grade.md

 For a pass mark, you must:

-- display the correct background ( RGB 240-240-240),
+- Display the correct background ( RGB 240-240-240),
-- set the display window size to 1280 pixels wide and 720 pixels high,
+- Set the display window size to 1280 pixels wide and 720 pixels high,
-- draw a 90x90 pixel rectangle (yes, that is a square but it might not be - see below) in the screen in the correct colour (RGB 255-147-79)
+- Draw a 90x90 pixel rectangle (yes, that is a square but it might not be - see below) in the screen in the correct colour (RGB 255-147-79)
-- the leftmost edge of the rectangle just touches the left wall and the topmost edge of the rectangle just touches the ceiling of the display window.
+- The leftmost edge of the rectangle just touches the left wall and the topmost edge of the rectangle just touches the ceiling of the display window.
-- move the rectangle vertically from top to bottom 1 pixel at a time.
+- Move the rectangle vertically from top to bottom 1 pixel at a time.

 *The most useful material for this part is the second half of FP and the first half of V&C.*